Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/index.rst

 The c_libs library contains a large assortment of typed and type-generic functionas and macros for various data structures and utilities such as file readers and the PRINT statement.
-The user of this library can select from the use of type specific functions, or they can choose to use a type-generic MACRO based interface, which will work with all data types that ship with ANSI standard C. This libraries relies upon the use of the ``_Generic`` operator to enable Macros such that the Macros do not consume extra memory.
+This library was written for the express reason of providing a more modern object oriented interface to the C language.
+The user of this library can interface with its functionality through a type generic interface driven by the ``_Generic`` operator, or they can interface with the equivalent type specific functions.
+This libraries relies upon the use of the ``_Generic`` operator to enable Macros such that the Macros do not consume extra memory.